3D (song): Commercial performance

 "3D" debuted at number five on the UK Singles Chart, making Jung Kook the first Korean solo artist to earn two top-five singles in the United Kingdom; predecessor "Seven" debuted at number three a few months prior.
 Previously, the only other Korean solo artist to achieve two top-10 singles in the UK was Psy, with "Gangnam Style" (peaked at number one in 2012) and "Gentleman" (peaked at number 10 in 2013).

 Jung Kook earned his second top-10 entry on the Billboard Hot 100—and Harlow his fourth—in the United States with "3D".
 The song debuted at number five, on the chart issue dated October 14, 2023, with 13.6 million streams, 3.1 million radio audience, and 87,000 sales.
 (Note: physical and digital singles combined) It was the best-selling digital single of its release week (period dated September 29–October 5), becoming both Jung Kook and Harlow's third number one on the component Digital Song Sales chart.
 Jung Kook is the first member of BTS to achieve multiple solo top-10 entries on the Hot 100.

 Globally, "3D" sold 119,000 copies and accumulated 104.3 million streams during the period dated September 29–October 5, 2023.
 It became Jung Kook's second song to debut atop the Billboard Global 200 (chart issue dated October 14); he is the only member of BTS to achieve two number one songs as a solo artist.
 In territories outside of the US, "3D" sold 70,000 copies and accumulated 91 million streams for the same period, also debuting atop the Global Excl.
 US chart, earning Jung Kook his second number one on the ranking, after "Seven".
 For Harlow, the song became his first number one on both Global charts, after having previously achieved three top-10 entries only.

 Music video

 Directed by Drew Kirsch, the music video shows Jung Kook singing the song while on the phone in a telephone booth then performing choreography with a group of dancers.
-Harlow joins him for game of chess at a roadside cafe and raps his verses.
+Jack joins him for game of chess at a roadside cafe and raps his verses.